ESMValGroup/ESMValTool_Tutorial/_episodes/04-writingyourrecipe.md

 ```
 {: .error}

-We can use the the log message above, to understand why ESMValTool failed.
+We can use the log message above, to understand why ESMValTool failed.
 Here, this is because
 we missed a required field with author names.
 The text `documentation.authors: Required field missing`
 tells us that.
 We see that ESMValTool always tries to validate the recipe